mmanela/llm-embeddings/README.md

 ```

 **Analyze the embeddings the file leveraging the embeddings model and dictionary model**
-This leads to unexpected results which may mean simply negating the embeddings is not enough to get the opposite meaning
+This leads to unexpected results which may mean simply negating the embeddings is not enough to get the opposite meaning.
+This may also mean embedding space is not symmetric, which also is not surprising.
 ```
 ./run.sh -m analyze -f pair_programming.pdf
 ```